ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Containers and Docker/instructions.md

     Digest: sha256:6a65f928fb91fcfbc963f7aa6d57c8eeb426ad9a20c7ee045538ef34847f44f1
     Status: Downloaded newer image for hello-world:latest
    ```
-3. If you do a `docker images` again, you should now see this image in the local environment.
+1. Run `docker images` again to see this image in the local environment.
    ```
     theia@theiadocker-ulidder:/home/project$ docker images

     >> REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE hello-world         latest              bf756fb1ae65        4 months ago        13.3kB
    ```
-4. In order to build a container from this image, we can simply run it.
+1. Run the image as a container.
    ```
    theia@theiadocker-ulidder:/home/project$ docker run hello-world

    >> Hello from Docker!
    ```
-5. You just built an image and ran a container based on this image!
-You can see the list of containers by using the `docker ps` command.
+1. Run the `docker ps` command to see the list of containers.
    ```
     theia@theiadocker-ulidder:/home/project$ docker ps -a
     >> CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS                     PORTS               NAMES
        08041e5d9e52        hello-world         "/hello"            3 minutes ago       Exited (0) 3 minutes ago                       sweet_gates
    ```
-6. Let's remove the container now that we are done with it.
+1. Remove the container now that we've run it.
    ```
-    theia@theiadocker-ulidder:/home/project$ docker container rm 08041e5d9e52
+    theia@theiadocker-ulidder:/home/project$ docker container rm <container_id>
-    >> 08041e5d9e52
+    >> <container_id>

     theia@theiadocker-ulidder:/home/project$ docker ps -a
     >> CONTAINER ID        IMAGE
    ```

-When done on downloading and running you first container!
-Let's build one on our own instead of using something from Docker Hub.
+Congratulations on pulling an image and running you first container!
+Now let's build an image on our own instead of using one pulled from Docker Hub.

-# Step 3: Build your own image using a Dockerfile
+# Build an image using a Dockerfile

-1. This directory contains a simple Node.js application that we will install in a container.
+1. This directory contains a simple Node.js application that we will run in a container.
-    - app.js is the main application.
-It simply replies with a hello world message.
+    - app.js is the main application, which simply replies with a hello world message
-    - package.json defines the dependencies of the application.
+    - package.json defines the dependencies of the application
-    - DockerFile is how we tell Docker to build our container.
+    - Dockerfile defines the instructions Docker uses to build the image

-2. In order to build the container, simply type the following command
+2. Run this command to build the image.
     ```
-    docker build . -t containers_course:myimage
+    docker build . -t myimage:v1

     Sending build context to Docker daemon  8.192kB